-Additional weights, as provided by Florida Board of Education Rule 6C-6.002(3)(a), are granted to courses labeled as Honors (as identified in the Florida Course Code Directory), Advanced Placement, Dual Enrollment, Advanced International Certification of Education (AICE),International Baccalaureate.
-Beginning with students entering Grade 9 in 2006-07 school year, school Districts and community colleges must weight all dual enrollment courses the same as Advanced Placement, International Baccalaureate, and Advanced International Certification of Education or weighting systems that discriminate against dual enrollment courses are prohibited.
+Additional weights, as provided by Florida Board of Education Rule 6C-6.002(3)(a), are granted to courses labeled as Honors (as identified in the Florida Course Code Directory), Advanced Placement, Dual Enrollment, Advanced International Certification of Education (AICE), International Baccalaureate.
+Beginning with students entering Grade 9 in 2006-07 school year, school Districts and community colleges must weight all dual enrollment courses the same as Advanced Placement, International Baccalaureate, and Advanced International Certification of Education courses when grade point averages are calculated.
+Alternative grade calculation or weighting systems that discriminate against dual enrollment courses are prohibited.
 Beginning with the students that enter the 9th grade in the 2006-07 school year, all dual enrollment courses will be weighted the same.
 The District may continue to weight honors courses but must do so at the same degree they do for AP, DE, AICE, and IB.